 Footwear is a funny thing in Australian culture.
 Never a necessity unless absolute - like when you're trudging through bushlands or singing your soles on scorching bitumen - the idea of footwear feels like a secondary addition to an outfit.
 That is, in Sydney at least.
 While Australian's certainly enjoy the premise of a good shoe, it's never exactly matched Carrie Bradshaw's fervour towards the matter.
 An idea that hasn't stopped Australian footwear designers from coming up with some of the most considered shoes in the industry, to our delight.

-Whether you're barefoot whatever the weather, or plan your looks from the toe up, we're rounding up our favourite Australian footwear designers, below.
+Whether you're barefoot whatever the weather, or plan your looks from the toe up, we're rounding up our favourite Australian footwear designers, from the best sandals via Maria Farrow and St Agni to the perfect going out shoe c/o Christopher Esber and LMS, below.

 Nelson Made was born as a brand built on a foundation of transparency, sustainability and ethical manufacturing after feeling as though there was a gap in the market for this kind of demand.
 Iterated in soft, minimal silhouettes of flat sandals and kitten heels, Nelson Made is the forever shoe for the less is more wearer.

 Founded in the coastal town of Byron Bay, by Lara & Matt Fells, St. Agni was always footwear first.
 Evolving into a luxury lifestyle brand, built from humble beginnings.
 Functional, refined, quality pieces are the name of the game, rooted in the sentiment of wearing over again.

 Not strictly a footwear brand, but at this point, you'd be strapped to find anything Esber's eponymous label can't successfully execute.
 Excelling in the evening wear category, they are the shoes that make you feel your sexiest - a wherever, whenever sort of incling.